SRNV/Ogone/src/docs/async.README.md

 ### --defer
 _in any Component_

-Inserts a promise or anything into an AC. the AC will includes this promises in it's own promise group.
+Inserts a promise or anything into an Async Component. the Async Component will includes this promise in it's own promise group.

 ```typescript
 // Ogone use this component as 'async-component'